 Keyman have quickly become one of those mangas where I am awaiting every new scanlation release with excitement.
 It is not the funniest, the most action filled or the best drawn art, but from chapter one it have been a tightly woven story with solid characters and great balance between action, plot, comedy and character development, set in an awesome film noir world that is perfect for the story.
 It is heavily influenced by american action comics - it even have english SFX - but this never gets self referential to the point where it looses focus and becomes a meta comic.

-Story wise I love how it manages to keep so many threads going without it becomes unfocused, we have the racism and the rich who suppress the poor, we have Detective Alex messy private life and his cougar, I mean Lynx ex wife, we have Dr Necro and her backstory, and of course the main plot with the Keymen which is a great action/superhero story that ensures that there is not one boring second in this manga.
+love how it manages to keep so many threads going without it becomes unfocused, we have the racism and the rich who suppress the poor, we have Detective Alex messy private life and his cougar, I mean Lynx ex wife, we have Dr Necro and her backstory, and of course the main plot with the Keymen which is a great action/superhero story that ensures that there is not one boring second in this manga.
 A certain warning to y'all though, this is a very "seinenesque" plot, almost as if you'd turn "Chinatown" into a comedy with dinosaurs in it, and if you expect something straight forward I'm sure you'll be disappointed.

 Even if this is tagged as ecchi on certain manga reader sites, I'd say this is not not really a relevant tag.
 Sure, it pays homage to the american styled scantily clad heroines, and Dr Nekro is a 112 year old loli (!), but the female characters are way too strong and cool to become fan service, and it is beyond both traditional american and japanese comics in terms of how much space the female characters have in the story.

 This gets surprisingly good, and I say this as someone who was already phrasing her tear-apart review.
 What carries this manga is the intrigue – the wish to know the secret behind its many mysterious events, what buries it is the weak flow and certain distastefulness (especially in fanservice).
 What may not suite everyone is severely monumental art.
 It’s the first serialized work of its author, and an overly ambitious one at that, it develops on the go.
 My patience with the first 20 or so chapters paid off later, when the main plot kicked in.
 So why only 6/10?
-It’s risky, I can’t recommend it to everyone.
+It’s risky, I can’t recommend

 It’s a fusion salad or Frankenstein – here, have both metaphors, there’re many icky combinations in this work anyway, so it’s better to start to adjust early.
 It has so many different parts that it is confusing at first.
 It’s a love-letter to western culture – with western cartoon influences in designs, English sound effects, animal-headed people (hello, Blacksad), a dinosaur detective (hello, Theodore Rex), noire NY, Lovecraftian horror and a super-hero cult at the center.
 It’s a detective story, yet also a story about magic, and also a subversion of superhero trope, and a tale about segregation.
 It’s supposed to be scary usually, but there’re moments of comedy and plenty of fanservice plastered everywhere.
 It lives, but so many different things stitched together may be jarring or even off-putting for readers with more austere taste, at least in some moments.